-Yeadon mortgaged the property in 1911 and the bank subdivided it in 1914.
+Yeadon mortgaged the property in 1911 and the bank subdivided part of it in 1914.
 Subsequent land sales were by the bank as proprietor of the mortgage.

-On 2nd September 1912, the Shire of Ferntree Gully purchased a 2 acre parcel fronting on Miller Road as shown in instrument number 690458.
-This was purchased by Ronald Keith Finger of Melrose The Basin, Orchardist, in 1941 as shown in instrument number 1804157.
+On 2nd September 1912, the Shire of Ferntree Gully purchased a 2 acre parcel fronting Miller Road as shown in instrument number 690458.
+This parcel of land is shown on the 1914 subdivision as a quarry It was purchased by Ronald Keith Finger of Melrose The Basin, Orchardist, in 1941 as shown in instrument number 1804157.
 He it sold to Churchill Estates Pty.
 Ltd in 1959